5 min read

 Do you want to maintain the same format as the legacy data?

 One of the reasons for keeping the legacy format and not attempting to move to a newer format could be the familiarity aspect.
 Perhaps you have scripts and other tools that consume that format.
-If you cannot instrument a change, then your options are limited.
+If you cannot make a change, then your options are limited.

 If, however, you are free to change the format then, pick a format that is most suitable to you based on this article.

-How important is ease of use?
+How important is the ease of use?

 Do you already use MS Word for specifications?

 Microsoft Word is widely used in the semiconductor industry.
 Small teams to large use Microsoft Word for creating functional specifications.
 It is very convenient to have the register specification inside the functional specification.
-IDSWord can be the preferable choice because it is an add-in into Microsoft Word.
+IDSWord can be the preferable choice because it is an add-in to Microsoft Word.

 Do you have a very large number of registers/fields?